Compare Saltus Wealth Index data...

 Saltus Wealth Index survey: the numbers

 Saltus introduced its Wealth Index survey in October 2021.
-So far there have been four surveys, tracking the evolving views of high net work individuals (“HNWIs”) as the UK goes through its post Brexit transition, copes with the demands of the Coronavirus, the challenges of climate change and the levelling up agenda.
+So far there have been seven surveys, tracking the evolving views of high net worth individuals (“HNWIs”) as the UK goes through a period of shocks, some of its own making, some coming from beyond its shores: Brexit transition, Covid, war in Europe, climate change, the rise of the far right.
 Below we highlight the views of some of our respondents on some of the key questions the survey tracks.

 Hover over a data point to view the results.